Siddz-17/LexAI/README.md

 # 🎬 LexAI

 LexAI is an intelligent YouTube video summarizer that transforms lengthy videos into concise, insightful summaries within seconds.
-Powered by LLama3 and built with ❤️ using Streamlit, LexAI helps you grasp key points quickly and even allows you to ask specific questions about the video content.
+Powered by Groq and visually represented to you using Streamlit, LexAI helps you grasp key points quickly and even allows you to ask specific questions about the video content.

 ## 🚀 Features